raeesmughal/mysql/apnaCollege-sql.md

 ## Non-Relational Database (NoSQL)
 A Non-Relational Database stores data in formats other than tables such as key-value pairs, documents, graphs, or wide-columns.
 It is often used for large-scale, unstructured, or rapidly changing data.

+# ✅ SQL – Structured Query Language
+SQL (Structured Query Language) is a standard programming language used to communicate with relational databases.
+It allows you to perform tasks like creating databases and tables, inserting, updating, retrieving, and deleting data.

+(used to perform CRUD operations)